 Here are some quotes related to mathematics in my small collection of math quotes.
 Or you can see more at these sites:

 The most important thing in my life is my Christian faith.
 The most important and most influential person in my life is my Lord and Savior, Jesus Christ.
 Despite the scoffers, mockers, and doubters that I encounter in my daily struggle, I try to do my best to keep the faith and stand strong.
 When it seems like the world is collapsing around me, my Lord gives me the strength I need to press on toward the goal which He has set for me.
 When it seems like all is hopeless, it is my faith that keeps me going.

 One of the most rewarding experiences I've ever had was serving as the youth pastor for the First Christian Church of Houston, Texas.
 All of those kids are wonderful people and great friends.
 Some of them are pictured here to the right.
-You can see a few more pictures of them (and many other friends) in my photo gallery under the "friends" category.

 The 17th-century mathematician and philosopher Blaise Pascal concluded that faith is sometimes just a gamble.
 He told his friends, "If I believe in God and life after death and you do not, and if there is no God, we both lose when we die.
 However, if there is a God, you still lose and I gain everything."